 The year 1923 saw the dramatic birth of Wembley.
 With invading hordes slowly pushed back to form a human Bolton Wanderers beat West Ham United.
 There might have been a panic, but there was not.
 The first Wembley final, indeed, came to the very brink of a disaster, only British humour and a merciful providence saving the day.
 The match itself seemed the least important part of an extravagant afternoon.
 At the end a fiery Irishman with utter astonishment, remarked: "To fink that not a pistol went off."

-Playing Football is now the sport of nations and today the apotheosis of the British game is the Cup Final.
-It is a day of carnival when a whole nation is joined as one.
+Watching and playing football games is now the chosen past time of many countries both in reality and with football games like Fifa.
+Today the apotheosis of the British game is the Cup Final, it is a day of carnival when a whole nation is joined as one.
 This is the golden coin that was thrown into the pond of 1871.
 A Cup tie fought to the death may be prolonged almost to eternity, but not quite.
 One of the two must go at last.
 There must inevitably be tragedy and if this is a truism it is none the less tragic.
 There may be much known in defeat, but defeat it is and one day in springtime only one winner remains.

 There lies it's magic.